Dylan Thomas: Aftermath

-Caitlin Thomas's autobiographies, Caitlin Thomas – Leftover Life to Kill (1957) and My Life with Dylan Thomas: Double Drink Story (1997), describe the effects of alcohol on the poet and on their relationship.
+Caitlin Thomas's autobiographies, Leftover Life to Kill (1957) and My Life with Dylan Thomas: Double Drink Story (1997), describe the effects of alcohol on him and their relationship.
 "Ours was not only a love story, it was a drink story, because without alcohol it would never had got on its rocking feet", she wrote, and "The bar was our altar."
 Biographer Andrew Lycett ascribed the decline in Thomas's health to an alcoholic co-dependent relationship with his wife, who deeply resented his extramarital affairs.
 In contrast, Dylan biographers Andrew Sinclair and George Tremlett express the view that Thomas was not an alcoholic.
 Tremlett argues that many of Thomas's health issues stemmed from undiagnosed diabetes.

 Thomas died intestate, with assets worth £100.
 His body was brought back to Wales for burial in the village churchyard at Laugharne.
 Thomas's funeral, which Brinnin did not attend, took place at St Martin's Church in Laugharne on 24 November.
 Six friends from the village carried Thomas's coffin.
 Caitlin, without her customary hat, walked behind the coffin, with his childhood friend Daniel Jones at her arm and her mother by her side.
 The procession to the church was filmed and the wake took place at Brown's Hotel.
 Thomas's fellow poet and long-time friend Vernon Watkins wrote The Times obituary.

 Thomas's widow, Caitlin, died in 1994 and was buried alongside him.
 Thomas's father, "DJ", died on 16 December 1952 and his mother Florence in August 1958.
 Thomas's elder son, Llewelyn, died in 2000, his daughter, Aeronwy in 2009, and his younger son, Colm, in 2012.

 Poetry

 Poetic style and influences

-Thomas's refusal to align with any literary group or movement has made him and his work difficult to categorise.